Archinia/archinia-com/site/pages/privacy.md

 <hr class="major" />

-## What personal information about customers do Rachel Preston Prinz, Archinia, and Architecture for Everybody gather?
+## What personal information about customers do Rachel Preston, Archinia, and the Ministry of Architecture gather?

 The information we learn from customers helps us personalize and continually improve your experience.
 Here are the types of information we gather.